QuickLogic-Corp/qorc-sdk/using_eclipse.rst

 The IDE is available for download from : https://projects.eclipse.org/projects/iot.embed-cdt/downloads

-The current test version with QORC SDK is : Eclipse IDE for Embedded C/C++ Developers 2020-09.
+The current tested version with QORC SDK is : Eclipse IDE for Embedded C/C++ Developers 2020-09.

 This Eclipse IDE is a continuation of the GNU MCU Eclipse project (https://gnu-mcu-eclipse.github.io/) and is now an Eclipse Incubation Project, and is recommended over the older GNU MCU for new installations.